Winding Up Petition: A 2026 Guide For Directors & SMEs

 Reading Football Club (2023-2025)

-In 2023, Reading FC faced a winding-up petition over unpaid tax debts reportedly owed to HMRC.
-The club managed to settle the debt shortly before the hearing, avoiding a winding-up order.
-However, that wasn’t the end of the club’s troubles.
-In early 2025, football agency Skelland Brown also lodged a petition, although it was also withdrawn.
+In 2023, Reading FC faced a winding-up petition from HMRC over unpaid tax debts.
+The club settled before the hearing and avoided a winding-up order.
+In early 2025, a second petition was filed by football agency Skelland Brown, though this was also withdrawn.

 Liberty Steel (2025)

-In May 2025, Yorkshire-based Speciality Steel UK (SSUK), part of the Liberty Steel Group, received a reprieve when a winding-up petition over unpaid debt was adjourned, allowing time for the company’s sale to proceed.
+In May 2025, Speciality Steel UK (part of Liberty Steel Group) had a winding-up petition adjourned, buying time for a potential sale.

-However, the pause was short-lived as in August, the High Court placed the company into compulsory liquidation.
-To save jobs, the government arranged special managers to keep operations running while seeking a sale.
+The reprieve didn’t last.
+In August 2025, the High Court placed the company into compulsory liquidation.
+The government appointed special managers to keep operations running while a buyer was sought.

 Lycamobile (2024)

-In August 2024, telecoms company Lycamobile was issued with a winding-up petition by HMRC amid a long-running VAT dispute.
-The petition was later withdrawn, despite the underlying tax liabilities still being in dispute.
-In late 2024 and early 2025, the company cut around 90% of its UK workforce.
+HMRC filed a winding-up petition against telecoms firm Lycamobile in August 2024 over a long-running VAT dispute.
+The petition was later withdrawn, though the underlying tax liabilities remained unresolved.
+By early 2025, the company had cut around 90% of its UK workforce.

 British Home Stores (2016)